Park Hae-soo: 2021-present: Squid Game and continued success

 In 2021, Park gained international fame after playing Cho Sang-woo in the first season of the Netflix series Squid Game.
 Following the success of the show, Park opened an account on Instagram, gaining over 800,000 followers in a single day.
 For his performance, he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.

-In 2022, Park appeared in three Netflix productions: Yaksha: Ruthless Operations, Money Heist: Korea – Joint Economic Area, and Narco-Saints.
+In 2022, Park appeared in three Netflix productions: Yaksha: Ruthless Operations, (Note: Time to Hunt and Yaksha: Ruthless Operations were intended for theatrical release.
+However, due to the COVID-19 pandemic, the worldwide distribution rights were sold to Netflix.)
+Money Heist: Korea – Joint Economic Area, and Narco-Saints.
 All three spent four to five weeks in the Global Top 10.
-In July 2022, Park signed with the U.S. talent agency UTA.
+In July 2022, Park signed with the US talent agency UTA.
 Later that year, he successfully hosted an episode of Saturday Night Live Korea, ranking first on the list of most buzzworthy performers on OTT shows.